Aloha mai kākou e nā kūpuna, nā mākua, nā kahu hānai keiki, a me nā hoaloha o ke Kula Ha‘aha‘a ‘o Kamehameha (Kamehameha Elementary School).

-Here at Ke Kula Ha‘aha‘a, we strive to educate the whole child by providing enriching experiences that develop their mind, body, spirit and social consciousness.
-Our students are immersed in a dynamic and nurturing learning community where “kids can be kids”, a place where play is valued, and needs are met through developmentally appropriate expectations, curricula, and modalities.
+Here at KES KSK-ES Kula Ha‘aha‘a, we strive to educate the whole child by providing enriching experiences that develop their mind, body, spirit and social consciousness.
+Our students are immersed in a dynamic and nurturing learning community where “kids can be kids”, a place where play is valued, and needs are met through individualized and developmentally appropriate expectations, curricula, and modalities.

-At KES, students are encouraged to use a diverse set of resources fostering an innate desire to seek knowledge, and othersʻ perspectives, that will enhance the development of their own personal world view integrating Hawaiian, Western and other cultural perspectives.
-Throughout our curriculum, students are asked to collaborate, think critically, create, and transform their knowledge through the blending of imagination, intuition and intellect.
+At KES, students are encouraged to use a diverse set of resources fostering an innate desire to seek knowledge and multiple perspectives which enhances the development of their own personal world view.
+Throughout our curriculum, students are asked to collaborate, problem-solve, innovate, create, and transform their knowledge through the blending of imagination, intuition and intellect.

 In every child there lies a promise for students to reach beyond their potential.
-They are encouraged to discover their passion through the many interdisciplinary and extracurricular and co-curricular experiences that blend the core academics with ‘Ōlelo a Mo‘omeheu Hawai‘i (Hawaiian language and culture), Music, Art, PE, Christian Education, and Media and Technology.
-With our recent move to 1:1 mobile devices, our entire learning community is perched to transform the way in which we engage in learning to access, demonstrate understanding of, and create new knowledge.
+They are encouraged to discover their passion through the many interdisciplinary, extracurricular and co-curricular experiences that blend the core academics with ‘Ōlelo a Mo‘omeheu Hawai‘i (Hawaiian language and culture), Music, Art, PE, Christian Education, and Media and Technology.
+Our entire learning community is positioned to transform the way that we engage in learning to access, demonstrate understanding of, and create new knowledge with our 1:1 devices.
 We acknowledge the changing paradigm of education and the importance of preparing our students to live in interdependence with all that surrounds them, physically, spiritually, emotionally and intellectually.

 Me ka ‘oia ‘i‘o,